rhidoyhasanmahmud/Learn-Python-the-Hard-Way-with-Django/01_Class.md

 Finally note that these are idealistic or "pure" definitions.
 In the real world, paradigms merge.
 You will rarely, if ever, see a pure OO application.
 Features from multiple paradigms will be combined, for better or worse.

-> Most commonly used Programming Language [Python]
+**Most commonly used Programming Language [Python]**

-⚙ Python is one of the most widely used user-friendly programming languages.
+1. Python is one of the most widely used user-friendly programming languages.

-⚙ It is an open-source and easy to learn programming language developed in the 1990s.
+2. It is an open-source and easy to learn programming language developed in the 1990s.

-⚙ It is mostly used in Machine learning, Artificial intelligence, Big Data, GUI based desktop applications, and Robotics.
+3. It is mostly used in Machine learning, Artificial intelligence, Big Data, GUI based desktop applications, and Robotics.

-> Advantages
+ **Advantages**

-⚙ Python is easy to read, easy to understand, and easy to write.
+1. Python is easy to read, easy to understand, and easy to write.

-⚙ Python executes code line-by-line, so it is easy for the programmer to find the error that occurred in the code.
+2. Python executes code line-by-line, so it is easy for the programmer to find the error that occurred in the code.

-⚙ Python is platform-independent means you can write code once and run it anywhere.
+3. Python is platform-independent means you can write code once and run it anywhere.

-> Disadvantages
+**Disadvantages**

-⚙ Python works with the interpreter.
+1. Python works with the interpreter.
 That's why it is slower than other programming languages like C and C++.

-> Python 2 vs. Python 3
+**Python 2 vs. Python 3**

-⚙ Python 2 uses print as a statement and used as print "something" to print some string on the console.
+1. Python 2 uses print as a statement and used as print "something" to print some string on the console.
 On the other hand, Python 3 uses print as a function and used as print("something") to print something on the console.

-⚙ Python 2 uses the function raw_input() to accept the user's input.
+2. Python 2 uses the function raw_input() to accept the user's input.
 Python 3 uses input() function which automatically interpreted the type of input entered by the user.

-> Java vs Python Program
+**Java vs Python Program**

 ⚙ Java Program